Daniel Küblböck

 Daniel Dominik Kaiser-Küblböck (born Küblböck; 27 August 1985 – 9 September 2018) was a German singer, best known for placing third in the television talent show Deutschland sucht den Superstar in 2003.
 In the years that followed, he remained present in the media through work as a jazz singer and entrepreneur, as an actor and narrator in films and audio books, and by taking part in reality shows.

 In September 2018, Küblböck went missing at sea off Canada while travelling on a cruise ship, and was declared dead on 10 March 2021.
-Shortly before the disappearance, Küblböck is reported to have privately expressed a desire to assume a female identity with the name Lana Kaiser in a barroom conversation with another (unnamed) passenger.
+Shortly before the disappearance, Küblböck was reported to have privately expressed a desire to assume a female identity with the name Lana Kaiser.

 Career

 Küblböck rose to stardom in late 2002 when he participated in the first season of German talent show Deutschland sucht den Superstar (DSDS).
 He gained the most viewer votes in three of the nine rounds of the competition and received the second-most votes in a further three rounds.
 Together with other participants, Daniel recorded the album United which included the number 1 single "We Have a Dream".
 He finished the season in third place overall.

 After DSDS, Küblböck signed a contract with BMG.
 In March 2003, he released his debut solo single, "You Drive Me Crazy", which topped the German sales chart.
 The follow-up single, "Heartbeat", and Daniel's debut album Positive Energie both reached no. 2 in Germany and achieved major success in Austria and Switzerland.
 In September 2003, he launched a perfume line for children in three fragrances under his name.
 He also released an autobiography Ich lebe meine Töne.
 Küblböck invested the proceeds from his album Positive Energie amounting to around one million euros in a solar plant in Lower Bavaria, which would bring him high monthly profits.

 In early 2004, he participated in Ich bin ein Star – Holt mich hier raus!, the German version of I'm a Celebrity...Get Me Out of Here!, where he came third.
 He then released a cover of "The Lion Sleeps Tonight" which reached the top 10 in Germany and the top 40 on the Austrian and Swiss charts.
 His next single, the ballad "Teenage Tears", sold 10,000 copies.
 In August, Küblböck's biographical musical film Daniel – Der Zauberer was released, in which he played a fictionalized version of himself.
 The film was critically panned and bombed at the box office.
 At the end of 2004, he released the charity single "Don't Close Your Eyes" with three others DSDS participants under the moniker 4 United, in support of Ärzte ohne Grenzen (Doctors Without Borders).
 It was a moderate chart success.